tatianegercina/FinTech/01-Lesson-Plans/04-Pandas/1/LessonPlan.md

   * `+1` indicates a positive relationship: variables move in tandem with one another.

-* As you can observe, despite it sounds crazy, there is a positive correlation between these two variables.
+* As you can observe, although it sounds crazy, there is a positive correlation between these two variables.

   ![correlation.png](Images/correlation.png)

-* Pandas doesn't offer a plot to visualize correlation, so we will `Seaborn`, a popular Python data visualization libraty that is built-in in Anaconda to create a heat map plot.
+* Pandas doesn't offer a plot to visualize correlation, so we will `Seaborn`, a popular Python data visualization library that is built-in in Anaconda to create a heat map plot.
 In later units, we will learn about even more advanced plotting libraries.

-* The `heatmap` function from the `seaborn` library color codes the different variations in a correlation table.
+* The `heatmap` function from the `seaborn` library colour codes the different variations in a correlation table.
 This is particularly useful when there are many variables in a correlation table.

-* When you are plotting correlations, it's useful to set the parameters `vmin=-1` and `vmax=1` to set a suitable range for color map.
+* When you are plotting correlations, it's useful to set the parameters `vmin=-1` and `vmax=1` to set a suitable range for the colour map.

   ![correlation_seaborn.png](Images/correlation-seaborn.png)

 * Remember that correlation does not imply causation!

-  * Although `Ice Cream Sales` has a positive correlation of `0.819404` with `Drowning Incidents`, this does not mean that buying more ice cream causes people to drown; it simply means that there is a positive relationship between the numbers.
+  * Although `Ice Cream Sales` has a positive correlation of `0.819404` with `Drowning Incidents`, this does not mean that buying more ice cream causes people to drown; it merely means that there is a positive relationship between the numbers.

   * Chances are there is another factor at play that results in this positive correlation.
 One possible factor is that as temperature increases (during the summer months), people tend to both eat more ice cream and go swimming.